 \subsection{Limitations and future directions}

+A limitation of our experiments is that they all relied on the RAD-ChestCT dataset.
+To the best of our knowledge, there are no other classification datasets available that include tens of thousands of whole CT volumes annotated with over 80 diverse abnormalities.
+Because the RAD-ChestCT dataset does not include any abnormality segmentation maps, we were also unable to calculate IoU or DICE coefficient, and had to use a less detailed metric, OrganIoU, to estimate organ localization of abnormalities.
+In the future it would be useful to build on the RAD-ChestCT dataset by manually obtaining ground truth segmentation maps, and thus enable calculation of IoU or DICE coefficient.
+Before any clinical deployment, it would also be critical to perform external validation and investigate whether models trained on RAD-ChestCT generalize to other datasets that include different protocols, scanners, patient populations, and abnormality distributions.

-One limitation of AxialNet is its tendency to focus on small discriminative regions, a frequent weakness for classification CNNs \cite{lee2019ficklenet, li2018GAIN, chang2020SCCAM, kolesnikov2016SEC}.
+A limitation of the AxialNet model is its tendency to focus on small discriminative regions, which is a frequent weakness for classification CNNs \cite{lee2019ficklenet, li2018GAIN, chang2020SCCAM, kolesnikov2016SEC}.
 Consequently, some of AxialNet's explanations highlight only one example of an abnormality, \textit{e.g.} bilateral groundglass highlighted on only one side, or only one nodule highlighted out of many.